douhthood/vector_sample_code/ONNX/Create vector via vector_embedding.md

 FROM vec1;
 ```

-Create a table as based on a table with vectors created on the fly
+Create a table based on an existing table with the vectors created on the fly

 ```SQL
 CREATE TABLE vec2 as